Where did the name “Stephen’s Table” come from?

-How many people will I be expected to write or visit?
+How many people will I be expected to write?

 No more than two — unless you have the time and really want to.
 We would rather you spend more time on fewer people than less time on more.

-The research we are following shows that one visit a month during the last 12 months in prison improves the rate people stay out of prison by 30% — and that two letters have the same effect as one visit.
-Therefore, the goal is two pieces of mail or one visit a month with each person.
+The research we are following demonstrates that one visit a month during the last 12 months in prison improves the rate people stay out of prison by 30% — and that two letters have the same effect as one visit.
+Therefore, the goal is get two pieces of mail to each person you are writing every month.

 Twelve months.
 However, you can volunteer as long as you want.
-We’ll invite you to renew your commitment every year as a way of managing expectation.
+We’ll invite you to renew your commitment every year in order to manage expectation.